 So what does this 5 represent in HTML5 ?
 5 in HTML5 represents that it is the 5th version of HTML and also the latest.
-It’s introduced in 2008 by two separate groups: the World Wide Web Consortium (W3C) and the Web Hypertext Application Technology Working Group (WHATWG).
+It was introduced in 2008 by two separate groups: the World Wide Web Consortium (W3C) and the Web Hypertext Application Technology Working Group (WHATWG).

 Features of HTML5

-HTML5 has browser support.
-It means even if some browsers are not supporting HTML5 you will be able to load webpage on that browser.
+- Browser support: HTML5 has browser support.
+It means even if some browsers are not supporting HTML5 you will be able to load a webpage on that browser.

-HTML5 provides a geolocation feature.
-With the help of geolocation feature we can insert or implement maps in our web pages for example world map etc.
+- Geolocation: HTML5 provides a geolocation feature.
+With the help of the geolocation feature, we can insert or implement maps on our web pages for example world maps, etc.

-HTML5 provides a footer element The footer element is typically found at the bottom or foot of a webpage.
-It can contain copyright information, links to social media and additional site navigation items.
+- Footer: HTML5 provides a footer element The footer element is typically found at the bottom or foot of a webpage.
+It can contain copyright information, links to social media, and additional site navigation items.

 HTML Vs HTML5